Yordan Alvarez Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox allowed the ninth-fewest home runs in baseball (166 total, one per game).
+- White Sox pitchers combined to give up 166 home runs (one per game), the ninth-fewest in baseball.

-- Lynn starts for the first time this season for the White Sox.
+- Giolito will make his first start of the season for the White Sox.

-- The 35-year-old right-hander started and threw seven innings when he last appeared Sunday, Oct.
-2 against the San Diego Padres.
+- When he last appeared on Wednesday, Oct.
+5, the 28-year-old righty started the game and went seven innings against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.